 (UPDATE:) I made a new discovery with this cream of mushroom soup recipe.
 Instead of using Sweet Rice Flour for the roux, I used Potato Starch - which gave a much finer texture overall, so will use this from now on.
 Also, it freezes nicer too.
 Yes, once you pour it into a pan to reheat it will have separated, but no worries, just keep on the lowest heat, whisking well until heated through - beautiful flavor and creamy consistency.
 I seriously was wowed! )

 With this recipe the mushroom soup was made first, the rice cooked separately, and we used leftover chicken thighs - a different version of Chicken and Rice Casserole.
 This is a great go to recipe for left over chicken.
 It came together really well.
 Many recipes call for canned cream of whatever soup - something a celiac would never use unless it was gluten free and in my case lactose free - something I have never seen in our grocery stores.
 So, here I have recreated a cream of mushroom soup to easily be used in various casserole dishes.
 Or to have as a lovely soup on it's own.
 It was pretty quick to make, and can easily be made ahead of time for any dish you require.
 To make it packed full of flavor just take a bit of extra time to cook the finely chopped mushrooms, onion, garlic and seasoning till there is a golden appearance and fragrance.
-Note: this soup will thin somewhat when refrigerated but did not need to be any thicker for this recipe.

 These days we try to stretch our meals and use up any and all ingredients.
 In these unusual times, it is interesting what the stores have available and what they do not.
 Each week seems different.
 However, on that note it certainly allows for some creative dishes based on what you have.